error34043/TOP_Ruby_Projects/README.md

 ### 3. Stock Picker
 A program which takes a list of stock prices (one price per day in chronological order) and returns a string containing information on the best combination of days to buy and sell in order to obtain maximum profit.
 Days start at 0.

+### 4. Bubble Sort
+A program which takes a string as an input and sorts the numbers from lowest to highest using [the Bubble Sort algorithm](http://en.wikipedia.org/wiki/Bubble_sort).